gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-cleaning.md

 1. In the Area column, fill in the blank cells with the appropriate area name.
 2. In a new column create a formula that...
-    *  Removes leading and trailing blanks in the Street column (column C),
+    *  Removes leading and trailing blanks in the Street column (column C).
     *  Replaces the odd characters with blanks.
 3. In a new column, create a formula using [PROPER](https://support.office.com/en-us/article/proper-function-52a5a283-e8b2-49be-8506-b2887b889f94?ui=en-US&rs=en-US&ad=US) to capitalize each word of the Street 2 column.
 4. In a new column, create a formula that combines the logic from the previous two steps into one formula.